hashicorp/terraform/website/docs/language/values/variables.html.md

 [inpage-nullable]: #disallowing-null-input-values

--> This feature was introduced in Terraform v1.1.0.
+-> This feature is available in Terraform v1.1.0 and later.

 The `nullable` argument in a variable block controls whether the module caller may assign the value `null` to the variable.